mutaphore/social-news-bigdata/README.txt

-hn_num_comments - MapReduce program to get relationship between number of comments received on a post vs. the average score received hn_page_content - MapReduce program to get relationship between number of links, scripts, images, styles vs. the average score received reddit_post_type - MapRedue program to get relationship between the subreddit of a post on Reddit vs. the average score received reddit_post_hour - MapReduce program to get relationship between the hour of a day vs. the average votes received
+hn_num_comments - MapReduce program to get relationship between number of comments received on a post vs. the average score received hn_page_content - MapReduce program to get relationship between number of links, scripts, images, styles vs. the average score received reddit_post_type - MapRedue program to get relationship between the subreddit of a post on Reddit vs. the average score received reddit_post_hour - MapReduce program to get relationship between the hour of a day vs. the average votes received in Reddit hn_post_hour - MapReduce program to get relationship between the hour of a day vs. the average votes received in HackerNews

 /pig
 filter.pig - filters the HN output files to only get the "story" type urls.